dudintv/vizartist-scripts/dudin-link/dudin-link-imagelink/README.md

 ## Upgrage Image Link

+It assists to original ImageLink to link image position, rotation, scaling and type mapping

 #### Version 1.0 (18 June 2020)
-* helps to link image position, rotation, scaling and type mapping
+* can link image position, rotation, scaling and type mapping